×

 For more details check Best Trekking Tips In Nepal

-Altitude Sickness in Yala Peak Climbing
+Altitude Sickness in Annapurna Three Peak Climbing

 Many people consider trekking to Three Peak Climbing to be a once-in-a-lifetime experience, but it also takes them into high-altitude area where they run the risk of developing Acute Mountain Sickness (AMS), also known as Altitude Sickness.